Space Opera (role-playing game): Reception

 Stefan Jones reviewed Space Opera in The Space Gamer No. 33.
 Jones commented that "Despite its flaws, I highly recommend Space Opera.
 This game has the best of the other major SFRPGs on the market and more."
+Stefan Jones is the author of Outworlds a Space Opera Starsector Atlas.

 Eric Goldberg reviewed Space Opera in Ares Magazine #5 and commented that "If only the attention to science fiction in Space Opera could be combined with the smoothness of the Traveller game, sf role-players would not need to look any further."

 Andy Slack reviewed Space Opera for White Dwarf #25, giving it an overall rating of 8 out of 10, and stated that "this is an extremely complicated game which will take a very long time to set up properly.
 It is also unusual for such a detailed game to be 'heroic' rather than 'realistic'.
 Nonetheless, for someone prepared to spend the time required to do it justice, this could be a rewarding and entertaining game."

 William A. Barton reviewed Space Opera, 2nd Ed. in The Space Gamer No. 49.
 Barton commented that "for those who liked Space Opera originally or for those who thought it had potential but were turned off by the typos, omissions, etc., the 2nd edition is definitely worth having."